nest/nest-simulator/doc/examples/tsodyks_depressing.rst

     nest.Connect([neurons[0]], [neurons[1]], syn_spec="syn")

-Finally, we simulate the configuration using the command ``Simulate``, where the simulation time `Tend` is passed as the argument.
+Finally, we simulate the configuration using the command :py:func:`.Simulate`, where the simulation time `Tend` is passed as the argument.
 We plot the target neuron's membrane potential as a function of time.